 - Training from another institution will be accepted in lieu of the University of Arizona's human subjects training.

 - Investigators must submit a completion certification, including a list of the training modules, for comparison.

 - The HSPP reserves the right to require individuals to take the University of Arizona's CITI program if the training is deemed not to be comparable.

 - If the project involves Native Americans, all academic research personnel on the project will be required to take the University of Arizona CITI course on Native American research.

 Community member focused and publicly available training is available through the Community Partnered Research Training.
 This research ethics training for community partners involved in studies with human subjects was developed by the University of Pittsburgh, the Community PARTners (Community Engagement Core) of the University of Pittsburgh Clinical & Translational Science Institute, in collaboration with the University of Pittsburgh's Institutional Review Board (IRB) and Community Research Advisory Board (CRAB).

 In cases where the University of Arizona CITI human subjects training program will not be used, the University of Arizona investigator must submit, as part of the application materials, a description of how they will train the research team.
 This training is limited to investigators.
 This training plan should include, at a minimum, the following information:

-Senior/Key personnel, “the PI and other individuals who contribute to the scientific development or execution of a project in a substantive, measurable way, whether or not they receive salaries or compensation (…)," as defined by the National Institutes of Health, must be included on the Personnel form (found on the forms page) and have current CITI training before they may conduct any activities related to the human research.
+Senior/Key personnel, “the PI and other individuals who contribute to the scientific development or execution of a project in a substantive, measurable way, whether or not they receive salaries or compensation (…)," as defined by the National Institutes of Health, must be included on the List of Research Personnel form (found on the HSPP Forms page) and have current CITI training before they may conduct any activities related to the human research.